wienski/keyball59/README.md

 No shits given, it's a buggy mess anyway.
 Here I implement a much better firmware for this keyboard, complete with everything I personally want from a keyboard.

-Feel free to fork and make your own version!
+This should go without saying, but **Feel free to fork and make your own version!**

 ## Features